5 Reproduction

 Huang et al. (2019): Uses R (simmer) to model an endovascular clot retrieval (ECR) service.
 ECR is a treatment for acute ischaemic stroke.
 The model includes the stroke pathway, as well as three other pathways that share resources with the stroke pathway: an elective non-stroke interventional neuroradiology pathway, an emergency interventional radiology pathway, and an elective interventional radiology pathway.
 The paper explores waiting times and resource utilisation - particularly focussing on the biplane angiographic suite (angioINR).
 A few scenarios are tried to help examine why the wait times are so high for the angioINR.
 Link to reproduction.

-Lim et al. (2020): Uses python (numpy and pandas) to model the transmission of COVID-19 in a laboratory.
+Lim et al. (2020): Uses python (NumPy and pandas) to model the transmission of COVID-19 in a laboratory.
 It examines the proportion of staff infected in scenarios varying the: number of shifts per day; number of staff per shift; overall staff pool; shift patterns; secondary attack rate of the virus; introduction of protective measures (social distancing and personal protective equipment).
 Link to reproduction.

 Kim et al. (2021): Adapts a previously developed R (Rcpp, expm, msm, foreach, iterators, doParallel) model for abdominal aortic aneurysm (AAA) screening of men in England.
-The model is adapted/used to explore different approaches to resuming screening and surgical repair for AAA, as these survives were paused or substantially reduced during COVID-19 due to concerns about virus transmission.
+The model is adapted/used to explore different approaches to resuming screening and surgical repair for AAA, as these services were paused or substantially reduced during COVID-19 due to concerns about virus transmission.
 Link to reproduction.

 Anagnostou et al. (2022): This paper includes two models - we have focussed just on the dynamiC Hospital wARd Management (CHARM) model.
-CHARM uses Python (simpy) to model intensive care units (ICU) in the COVID-19 pandemic (as well as subsequent stays in a recovery bed).
+CHARM uses python (SimPy) to model intensive care units (ICU) in the COVID-19 pandemic (as well as subsequent stays in a recovery bed).
 It includes three types of admission to the ICU (emergency, elective or COVID-19).
 COVID-19 patients are kept seperate, and if they run out of capacity due to a surge in COVID-19 admissions, additional capacity can be pooled from the elective and emergency capacity.
 Link to reproduction.

 Study Scope Success Time